Cellular Antennas for Data Performance

 Ground Plane Dependent vs Independent

-Some antennas are designed so that they require a "ground plane" underneath them - a metal surface that in essence becomes a part of the antenna.
+Some mobile cellular antennas are designed so that they require a "ground plane" underneath them - a metal surface that in essence becomes a part of the antenna.

-This is a particularly common trait of magnet-mount antennas that assume they will be installed onto a metal vehicle roof, but some other designs also depend on having a metal surface surrounding them.
+This is a particularly common trait of magnet-mount antennas that assume they will be installed onto a metal vehicle roof.
+Using a metal surface like a metal vehicle is a great way to significantly improve the performance of a rather small antenna.

 Antennas that are designed to be dependent on a ground plane will often function very poorly without one, so if you are installing them onto a fiberglass or rubber surface you definitely need to keep this in mind and be sure to add a ground plane if necessary.